What Is Produced Water Treatment?

 -

-Conventional Oil & Gas Wells
+Conventional Oil and Gas Wells

 -

-Unconventional (Shale) Oil & Gas Wells
+Unconventional (Shale) Oil and Gas Wells

 -

-Offshore Oil & Gas Production
+Offshore Oil and Gas Production

 -